forestdb/forestdb.org/models/numbergame.md

 #### Questions
 * Which concept is most likely given the number sequence [2, 4, 8]?
 Does this match your intuitions?
 * Which concept is most likely given the number sequnece [1, 4, 8]? (hint: replace [2, 4, 8] in the last line with [1, 4, 8])
-* Suppose you saw the following sequences:
-- [1, 4, 8]
-- [0, 6, 10]
-- [2, 4, 8]

-What concept do you think these are examples of?

-* Does our program make the same inferences?
-Try plugging these observations in to the model above.
 * Can you explain the model's inference for the observed sequence [2, 4, 8]? (hint: How many numbers are powers of 2 and how many numbers are multiples of 2?)
 * What is the conditional probability of [2, 4, 8] given each of the concepts?

-* This is called the "size principle": your friend could have been thinking of "multiples of 2" or "powers of 2", since both concepts are consistent with [2, 4, 8].
-But if your friend had been thinking of "multiples of 2", there are a lot more sequences she *could have chosen* than if she was thinking of "powers of 2". <!--The probability that she stumbles upon a sequence that happens to be full of powers of 2 when she was thinking of "multiples of 2" is a *lot* lower than the probability that she picks a "powers of 2" sequence that happens to be full of multiples of 2. -->
+An important insight that emerges is something called the "size principle": your friend could have been thinking of "multiples of 2" or "powers of 2", since both concepts are consistent with [2, 4, 8].
+But if your friend had been thinking of "multiples of 2", there are a lot more sequences she *could have chosen* than if she was thinking of "powers of 2".
+In other words, the probability that she stumbles upon a sequence that happens to be full of powers of 2 when she was thinking of "multiples of 2" is a *lot* lower than the probability that she picks a "powers of 2" sequence that happens to be full of multiples of 2.

 ## Prior probabilities of hypotheses and concepts